 Identifying and qualifying patients to participate in clinical studies of our product candidates is critical to our success.
 The timing of our clinical studies depends on the speed at which we can recruit patients to participate in testing our product candidates.
-Patients may be unwilling to participate in our clinical studies for AKB-6548 because of concerns from adverse events observed with injectable rESAs, other investigational agents and commercial products in CKD or for other reasons, including competitive clinical studies for similar patient populations.
-In addition, patients controlling their disease with injectable rESAs may be reluctant to participate in a clinical trial with an investigational drug.
-Finally, competition for clinical trial sites may limit our access to subjects appropriate for studies of AKB-6548.
+Patients may be unwilling to participate in our clinical studies for vadadustat because of concerns from adverse events observed with injectable rESAs, other investigational agents and commercial products in CKD or for other reasons, including competitive clinical studies for similar patient populations.
+In addition, patients currently receiving treatment with injectable rESAs may be reluctant to participate in a clinical trial with an investigational drug.
+Finally, competition for clinical trial sites may limit our access to subjects appropriate for studies of vadadustat.
 As a result, the timeline for recruiting patients, conducting studies and obtaining regulatory approval of potential products may be delayed.
-These delays could result in increased costs, delays in advancing our development of AKB-6548 or termination of the clinical studies altogether.
+These delays could result in increased costs, delays in advancing our development of vadadustat or termination of the clinical studies altogether.

-We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical studies in a timely manner.
-Patient enrollment is affected by factors including:
+We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics, to complete our clinical studies in a timely manner.
+Patient enrollment is affected by many factors, including:

-severity of the disease under investigation;

-- design of the study protocol; - size and nature of the patient population; - eligibility criteria for and design of the study in question; - perceived risks and benefits of the product candidate under study; - proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies and clinicians' and patients' perceptions as to the potential advantages of AKB-6548 in relation to available therapies or other products under development; - efforts to facilitate timely enrollment in clinical studies; - patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.
+- · severity of the disease under investigation; - · design of the study protocol; - · size and nature of the patient population; - · eligibility criteria for and design of the study in question; - · perceived risks and benefits of the product candidate under study; - · proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies and clinicians' and patients' perceptions as to the potential advantages of vadadustat in relation to available therapies or other products under development; - · efforts to facilitate timely enrollment in clinical studies; - · patient referral practices of physicians; and - · ability to monitor patients adequately during and after treatment.